-Contributed Capital (line 52) represents the original investment into the business (or reporting entity) plus additional amounts that may have been added by some source from outside the entity such as gifts and inheritances.
+Contributed Capital (line 53) represents the original investment into the business (or reporting entity) plus additional amounts that may have been added by some source from outside the entity such as gifts and inheritances.
 When the farm business alone is the reporting entity, additional investment of the owner's personal funds (e.g., wages from off-farm work) would be added to the initial investment and withdrawals from the business (e.g. family living expenses) would be subtracted.
-In the example, the Londons include personal and other nonfarm assets and liabilities in the financial statements.
+In the example, the Madisons include personal and other nonfarm assets and liabilities in the financial statements.
 Thus, the reporting entity is the combination of the owners and the business.
 Any movement of personal assets to or from the farm does not change the contributed capital of the combined entity.
-Their contributed capital of \$75,250 is the original cash amount (not borrowed), which they paid for their first farm and some used equipment.
+Their contributed capital of \$93,500 is the original cash amount (not borrowed), which they paid for their first farm and some used equipment.

-Retained Earnings (line 53) are an accumulation of net earnings, which have not been withdrawn or distributed.
+Retained Earnings (line 54) are an accumulation of net earnings, which have not been withdrawn or distributed.
 A series of retained earnings provides strong historical evidence of the ability of the business to generate profits above withdrawals.
 The amount may be difficult to determine directly if adequate records are not available to show net farm income for each year since the beginning of the business.
 However, the amount may be determined indirectly by subtracting contributed capital and valuation equity from total equity.
-The Londons' retained earnings of \$709,984 is a high percentage of their total equity of \$737,578 and the projected increase in retained earnings, \$38,158, for the year indicates a profitable operation.
+The Madisons' retained earnings of \$1,270,961 is about 64 percent of their total equity of \$1,990,000 and the projected increase in retained earnings, \$16,599, for the year indicates a profitable operation.

-Total Valuation Equity (line 54) is the change in owner equity due to changes in the market values of assets owned.
+Total Valuation Equity (line 55) is the change in owner equity due to changes in the market values of assets owned.
 Valuation equity equals the sum of market values of assets minus the sum of book values (cost less accumulated depreciation) and minus noncurrent deferred taxes.
-In the case example, the market values for the Londons securities, breeding stock, and nonfarm assets are greater than the book values while the market values for machinery and real property are less than book value.
-The net result is a valuation equity of negative \$47,656.
+The Madisons total valuation equity as of the balance sheet data is \$625,540.